Code-Institute-Submissions/portfolio-22/README.md

 ## Testing

+### HTML and CSS Validator from W3C

+All HTML and CSS code passed validator checks without any issues.
+There is a warning however on the CSS file for "an unknown vendor extensions" for the below elements in the CSS file.
+This is expected behaviour and can be ignored as a "Warning" rather than a failure from the validator.

+-webkit-background-size: cover;
+-moz-background-size: cover;
+-o-background-size: cover;

 ### Responsiveness
 For testing purposes, I tested the responsiveness and content integrity of each one of the pages on multiple devices, both in portrait and landscope orientation: